-REPORT, MARK The REPORT instruction records a digital marker (if the digital marker channel is enabled) as if there was an external pulse on the E1 input.
+REPORT, MARK The REPORT instruction records a digital marker (if the digital marker channel is enabled) as if there were an external digital marker trigger pulse.
 The MARK instruction does the same, except it takes the argument as the value to record.
 REPORT has no arguments.

-'''

-REPORT OptLB

-MARK expr|Vn|[Vn+off],OptLB

-'''

-- expr The argument should have a value in the range 0 to 255.
-If a variable or table is used, the bottom 8 bits of the value are used. - OptLB If this optional label is present it sets the next instruction to run, otherwise the next sequential instruction runs.
+REPORT OptLB MARK expr|Vn|[Vn+off],OptLB expr The argument should have a value in the range 0 to 255.
+If a variable or table is used, the bottom 8 bits of the value are used.OptLB If this optional label is present it sets the next instruction to run, otherwise the next sequential instruction runs.